Estonian punk: 1980s

 Along with perestroika, alternative movements became more active.
 Punks gathered in front of cafes in Tallinn.
 The youth could be detained by the militia in 1988, for clothing deemed "unsuitable" for a Soviet citizen, and there was also a risk of being beaten.

 Later they gathered in gangs and spent time on the street together.
 There were fights with supporters of disco music or other opposing gangs.
-Ljubers, young people named after the Moscow suburb Ljubertsy and with a violent reputation, also visited Estonia once, but the fight did not stop.
+Ljubers, young people named after the Moscow suburb Lyubertsy and with a violent reputation, also visited Estonia once, but the fight did not stop.
 To evade the Soviet army, punks sometimes let themselves go crazy, pretending to be mentally disturbed.
 Various views spread: sexual freedom, pacifism and anarchism.
 The poles of the punk system of that time were anarchist philosophers and the lumpen proletariat.